Thembi Mtshali-Jones

 Thembi Mtshali-Jones (born 7 November 1949), is a South African actress.
-Considered as one of South Africa's most celebrated artists, Thembi is notable for the roles in the several popular television serials including Sgudi 'Snaysi, Stokvel, Silent Witness and Imbewu.
+Considered as one of South Africa's most celebrated artists, Thembi is notable for the roles in the several popular television serials including 'Sgudi S'naysi, Stokvel, Silent Witness and Imbewu.
 Apart from acting, she is also a renowned singer, playwright and Associate Teaching Artist at Global Arts Corps in Kosovo as well as a trainer in Cambodia.

 Personal life

-She was born on 7 November 1949 in Sabhoza, a village near Ulundi, Durban, South Africa.
+She was born on 7 November in Sabhoza, a village near Ulundi, Durban, South Africa.
 Her parents divorced soon after her birth.
 She later grew up in KwaMashu Township where she completed her education.
 During school times, she got pregnant and therefore forced to leave school.

 In 1998, she had a residency at the Gallaudet University in Washington DC, USA and later at the University of Louisville, USA in 2004.
 With the contribution to the field of art, she was made an Honorary Citizen of Louisville by the Mayor and received a vote of thanks by the Kentucky Senate.
 Later the Governor of Kentucky gave her the title Honorary Kentucky Colonel, highest honor in Kentucky.

 She has one daughter, Phumzile from her first marriage which ended with a divorce.
 Later, she was married to Emrys Jones, who was 10 years younger than Thembi.
 She met Emrys, when he came to watch Thembi's one woman show A Woman in Waiting.
 They had eight months affair and finally got married.
 Emrys worked as a business analyst for a London-based oil company.
 They lived together for 17 years, until he died in 2016 following a heart attack.